| Mike Teillet’s

 strangling and turtle waxing.
 This has proved beneficial for both

 Mike and for hockey in general.
+In 1986,

 Mike and Charles Asselin started the Red Army Brewing Company.